 The Office of Housing & Residence Life hosts an Off-Campus Housing Listing Service The service catalogs apartments and housing located within a short distance of campus.

 Check out a fellow grad student's tips on some of the local neighborhoods.

 Increased undergraduate enrollment leaves little availability of on-campus housing for graduate and professional students.
-Case Western Reserve University, however, owns off-campus property for these students.
+However, Case Western Reserve University owns property for these students.
 As yet another alternative, students—alone or shared—often find apartments, two-family houses, rooms in private homes and single-family houses.